 - If your baby’s first food is usually rice cereal fortified with iron, there’s a strong chance of constipation.
 Switch over to iron-fortified oatmeal or mix in some pureed prunes to ease out the constipated feeling.

 - Sometimes your baby’s stools can turn out to be technicolored.
 Yes, it’s a possibility and don’t be afraid when you see it.
-It could just mean her meals included a variety of vegetables and fruits and it’s usually evident in her poop.
+It could just mean his/her meals included a variety of vegetables and fruits and it’s usually evident in his/her poop.